s41m1r/KiPmining/Code/projectsimilarity/README.md

 # What is it about?

 The base code was implemented by @manraf [](https://github.com/manraf) and computes project similarities of Github projects.

 	* The project uses the [GitHub API](https://developer.github.com/v3/)
-	* [GHTorrent](http://ghtorrent.org/) for querying the data
+	* [GHTorrent](http://ghtorrent.org/) for querying the data.
+This method uses SSH tunneling towards MySQL as explained [here](http://ghtorrent.org/mysql.html).

 Find the original version [here](https://github.com/manraf/git-project-similarities.git).

 # Extension to project similarities